radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/logging/environment-logs.md

 ---
 # Environment Logs

 This guide outlines the steps to review logs for a specific environment.
-The Environment Operations Center is connected to Elastic, allowing you to review environment logs directly in Environment Operations Center without navigating away from the application.
+Environment Operations Center is connected to Elastic, allowing you to review environment logs directly in Env Ops Center without navigating away from the application.

 ## Getting started